Guillaumertr/Deep-Optimal-Stopping/README.md

 ### 3. Evaluation

-After training, we:
-- Estimate the option price using out-of-sample scenarios.
+After training, we estimate the option price using out-of-sample scenarios.
-- Compare the learned stopping policy to benchmarks (e.g., Longstaff-Schwartz or oracle).
-- Visualize policy decisions and asset trajectories.

 ---